trojanatwar/poseidon/README.md

 ### Proxy Manager

-If you have the WebKit version 2.16.x or higher and Poseidon 0.5.5 then you might want to use `Proxy Manager`.
+If you installed WebKit 2.16.x (or higher) and Poseidon 0.5.5 then you might want to use `Proxy Manager`.
-You can find it in the "Utilites" tab or just press "Ctrl+X".
+You can find it in the "Utilites" tab or just press its shortcut key "Ctrl+X".

 ### Other tips